cesar-arce/cesar-arce/README.md

 </p>

-## <p align="justify"> >> 📊 Transforming historical data to predict the future using algorithms to find patterns and relationships.
+## <p align="justify"> >> 📊 Transforming historical data to predict the future by using algorithms to uncover patterns and relationships is just the beginning.
+The real impact comes from presenting these insights through seamless UX/UI design, making complex data understandable and actionable for all users.

 </p>